daily-co/testrtc-client/README.md

 1. `npm run dev`

 ⚠️ The above process will result in your local `netlify.toml` file being modified with your Daily API key.
 This should be set back to `"DAILY_API_KEY_PLACEHOLDER"` automatically when you exit the development environment, but **always double check to make sure you do not commit the file with your API key**!

+### Using our prebuilt TestRTC scripts

+You can copy the scripts from the `testrtc` directory into your TestRTC account.
+Replace `"[YOUR-DEPLOYMENT-URL]"` with the address of your Netlify deployment.

+Check out [TestRTC's testing documentation](https://testrtc.com/article-categories/testingrtc/) for more information on using TestRTC.

+## Writing your own tests

+The test client allows callers to specify their own room creation and call configuration options as query prameters.
+You can use these if you'd like to modify our bundled tests or write your own:

+* `roomParams`: JSON string matching Daily's [room configuration properties](https://docs.daily.co/reference/rest-api/rooms/config)
+* `callOptions`: JSON string matching Daily's [call object configuration properties](https://docs.daily.co/reference/daily-js/daily-iframe-class/properties)
+* `roomURL`: A string containing the full URL to a Daily room for TestRTC agents to join.

 ## Contributing and feedback